garygr2002/Rebalance/README.md

 ### Holding Price

 The holding price begins in column 82, and may be 18 characters long.
 Its content is constrained to a number, possibly with a decimal point.
 If left blank, the software will attempt to infer the holding price by dividing the holding value by the holding shares, but only if both are specified and the holding shares is not zero.
 The holding price only has meaning for rows of the 'F', 'J', 'Q' or 'X' types, and should be left blank for 'A', 'I' and 'P' rows.
-If not blank for 'A', 'I' or 'P' rows, the software may use the holding price to calculate a holding value that was left blank, but for no other purpose.
+If not blank for 'A', 'I' or 'P' rows, the software may use the holding price to calculate a holding value that was left blank, but for no other purpose. <i>Holding price is a currency field with no currency indicator.</i>

 ### Holding Value

 The holding value begins in column 101, and may be 18 characters long.
 Its content is constrained to a number, possibly with a decimal point.
-If left blank, the software will attempt to infer the holding value by multiplying the holding shares by the holding price, but only if both are specified.
-If specified, the holding value must:
+If left blank, the software will attempt to infer the holding value by multiplying the holding shares by the holding price, but only if both are specified. <i>Holding value is a currency field with no currency indicator.</i> If specified, the holding value must:

 1. For 'A' rows, match the sum of all 'F', 'J', 'Q' and 'X' rows given as children
 2. For 'I' rows, match the sum of all 'A' rows given as children